syncthing/foundation/README.md

 The Syncthing Foundation can be officially reached at foundation@syncthing.org.
-You can also reach out to the board members, listed below, individually.
+You can also reach out to the board members, listed below individually.

 ## Members of the Board

-As of 2020-09-30 these are the members of the board:
+As of 2020-09-30, these are the members of the board:

 - Audrius Butkevicius (audrius@syncthing.org)
 - Jakob Borg (jakob@syncthing.org)